Maha govt to issue circular for rational use of remdesivir | Health

 Maha govt to issue circular for rational use of remdesivir

-Maharashtra Health Minister Rajesh Tope on Friday said the state government will issue circular within 24 hours to all doctors and COVID-19 hospitals for rational use of remdesivir injections in the treatment of coronavirus infection.
-Apart from this, FDA minister Dr Rajendra Shingne said a special campaign will be launched against the black marketing of the anti-viral injection in the state.
+Maharashtra Health Minister Rajesh Tope on Friday said the state government will issue a circular within 24 hours to all doctors and COVID-19 hospitals asking for rational use of remdesivir injections.
+FDA minister Dr Rajendra Shingne informed that a special campaign will be launched against black -marketing of the anti-viral injection in the state.

 - READ MORE ON: